Everything You Need to Know about Sprint Planning

 Scrum sprint planning is an essential part of the Agile methodology.
 In each session, make sure you review the backlog in its entirety, identify the tasks that need to happen first, and only include tasks in each sprint that fit your team’s available capacity.

-With Scrum’s collaborative approach to sprint planning, the entire Scrum team has access to all of the tasks in the backlog, they can help determine the most important tasks for that particular sprint, and they have an equal say in how best to tackle the next set of challenges together.
+With Scrum’s collaborative approach to sprint planning, the entire Scrum team has access to all the tasks in the backlog.
+They can help determine the most important tasks for that particular sprint, and they have an equal say in how best to tackle the next set of challenges together.